 After coating with the brush, you have to roll out the entire room.
 For instance, use a long-handled roller that is attached by a 1/4 inch cap cover.
 Roll out the entire space, each and every corner as well.
 Let it dry up by itself.
 Wait for approximately 10-12 minutes.

 After waiting for a couple of minutes, start the rolling again and, you have to ensure that you’re reaching properly in every corner.
 Continue the task until the whole room is covered!
+You should reach out Various types of varnishes.

 Note: Before re-coating, make sure to wait for at least 2-3 hours.
 Let the room free for 7 days (minimum).
 After waiting for several days, you can set back the pieces of furniture.